Demi-urge/menace_sandbox/docs/universal_retriever.md

 Two additional knobs influence candidate ordering:

-- ``model_path`` – optional path to a JSON logistic‑regression model produced by
+- ``model_path`` – optional path to a model produced by ``analytics/retrieval_ranker.py``.
+See ``docs/retrieval_ranker.md`` for the
-  :mod:`retrieval_ranker`.
+  required datasets and training command.
 When supplied, the model evaluates feature vectors for each candidate and the predicted win probability is multiplied into the final score.
 - ``reliability_threshold`` – minimum acceptable reliability score
   (``win_rate - regret_rate``) fetched from :class:`VectorMetricsDB`.
 Databases
   falling below this threshold are de‑prioritised or skipped during search.